 The tool can be used in any Web browser (using a bookmarklet or an extension) but also has integration with Amazon Kindle, allowing you to import your Amazon Kindle Highlights and start sharing and discussing them with others instantly.
 Once you’ve signed up using your Twitter or Facebook account, you can follow interesting findings by your friends and strangers.
 And if you like a particular finding, you can add the article to Instapaper or Readability right away, buy the book on Amazon, view on Google Books, or search for it in a local library. (vf)

 It seems that during these times of permanent sharing, online privacy and security concerns often fade somewhere into the background, giving way to full transparency and personal disclosure.
 We know how important log-ins and passwords are, but do you actually care about your data strongly enough?
 What about your browsing data?
 Do you know if someone is having a peek on your browser history and trying to catch some precious behavioral data?
-Ghostery can help you find that out.
+Ghostery19 can help you find that out.

 When it comes to typography, we often pay a lot of attention to the selection of typefaces and to meaningful type combinations — yet often small typographic details are what makes or breaks the design.
 Do we spend enough time on details such as image captions, sidenotes and footnotes, indentation or blockquotes?
 In fact, there is so much we can do to make them enrich the design rather than doing nothing.

 Mary Lou’s Modern Block Quote Styles25 features six interesting CSS examples of modern styles for blockquotes and testimonials.
 The tutorial doesn’t contain any vendor prefixes in the code, but freely available source files contain production-ready code.
 If that’s not the reason to pop up your blockquotes in your next project, what is? (vf)

 Creative artworks often emerge in unusual places.
 French design student René Mambembé has created a set of posters combining two very different things: typography and super heros.
 Titled “Helveltica, My Hero26“, the designer has assigned each letter in the alphabet to either a superhero or a well-known character by using interesting compositions of the Helveltica glyphs.

 Among the posters you’ll find Batman and Spiderman, the Green Latern and Catwoman, as well as Darth Vader and Yoda.
 The posters are perfect for anyone who doesn’t want to miss their favorite (childhood) hero and yet keep their flat stylish.
 Another example of what is possible once you think creatively about type. (ml)